nathanielherman/fmmtl/README_KDBTREES_FINAL.txt

 KDBTree Implemenation
 =============================

-The implementation of the KDBTree is based on this paper http://dl.acm.org/citation.cfm?id=582321 and can be found under ffmtl/tree/KDBTree.hpp
+The implementation of the KDBTree is based on this paper http://dl.acm.org/citation.cfm?id=582321 and can be found under ffmtl/tree/KDBTree.hpp, and the tests are in unit_tests/test_kdbtree.cpp

-Our implementation has been tested and works for 2D and 3D points.
+Our implementation has been tested and works for kD points.

 The KDBTree can be instantiated by: